prince2621/Client-AR_Chat/README.md

 # Agora video with AR Core and Sceneform drawing integrated

-1. Extracted Agora ARCore from Advanced-Video
+1. Extracted Agora ARCore from Agora Sample Repository
 2. Added Sceneform Drawing to it
 3. Added the poject to firebase realtime Database